cms-gem-daq-project/sw_utils/v3ElectronicsUserGuide.md

 source setup_gemdaq.sh
 ```

 Note if this is your first time calling `setup_gemdaq.sh` please first call the help menu to see how to setup a `virtualenv` using this script.
-An example is presently provided [here](https://github.com/cms-gem-daq-project/gem-plotting-tools#setup).
+An example is presently provided [here](https://github.com/cms-gem-daq-project/gem-plotting-tools#setup); in this example a `python` `virtualenv` will be setup and the `cmsgemos_gempython` and `gempython_gemplotting` packages will be installed inside of it.

 ## `ctp7_modoules`